igor-vovk/cats-effect-simple-di/README.md

 the [article](https://medium.com/@ivovk/dependency-injection-with-cats-effect-resource-monad-ad7cd47b977) I wrote about the topic.

-Traditional approach to dependency enjection with cats-effect is to build a single for-comprehension that wires all the dependencies together.
+Traditional approach to dependency injection with cats-effect is to build a single for-comprehension that wires all the dependencies together.
 This approach is not very scalable and can become quite messy as the number of dependencies grows.